Linked Lists

 Both of these low-level data structures can provide all the features of a “list”: adding, removing, accessing the $n^{th}$ element, and so on.
 But how long does each operation take?
 E.g.,

-What are Pyret-style lists good for, then?
-Well… think about what happens if Python needs to insert a new element into the middle of a list.
+Think about what happens if Python needs to insert a new element into the middle of a list.
 If the program is already “in the neighborhood” (that is, it knows the address of the element it will need to modify to add the new one) it doesn’t need to follow the chain of links.
 In this situation, a Pyret-style list can insert a new element in constant time.

 Building Linked Lists in Python